 If you have received a text from “Maryland-MDot Urgent” addressing “MDot customer” with a link, please ignore the text.
 It is SPAM and has been reported to MDOT’s IT Department.
 DO NOT click on the link and DELETE the message.
 Link

-FHWA has issued 5 Rounds of Requests for Nomination for AFCs and has designated portions of 119 interstates and 100 US highways and state roads.
-More information on FHWA’s AFC and requirements can be found here.
-Alternative fueling station data can be found on the Alternative Fuels Data Center’s Station Data.
+FHWA has issued 6 Rounds of Requests for Nomination for AFCs.
+Information on FHWA’s AFCs and requirements can be found here and supporting alternative fueling station data can be found on the Alternative Fuels Data Center’s Station Data.

 We're available on the following channels.